ElenaByc/GehtsoftJavaAssessment/README.md

     * Dedicated class for Caesar Cipher operations.
     * Contains `encrypt(String text, int shift)`, `decrypt(String text, int shift)`, and `bruteForceDecrypt(String text)` methods.
     * The application fully supports Caesar cipher encryption and decryption for text entered directly via the keyboard or loaded from a file.
 Users can specify a shift value and get the encrypted or decrypted result.
 Both English and Russian alphabets are supported, maintaining letter case and preserving non-alphabetic characters.
     * Decryption without a known shift value: Implements a brute-force approach to decrypt Caesar Cipher texts by trying all possible shift combinations.
 It provides unique deciphered options, associating each with its smallest positive shift value for clarity.
+    * Basic Test Coverage: Includes simple, manual tests for encryption, decryption, and brute-force decryption specifically for the `CaesarCipher` class, verifying its core functionality.

 * **Arithmetic Expression Evaluator Placeholder (`ExpressionEvaluator`):**
     * Dedicated class for arithmetic expression evaluation.